-About CRISIL Ratings Limited (A subsidiary of CRISIL Limited)
+About Crisil Ratings Limited (A subsidiary of Crisil Limited, a company of S&P Global Company)

-CRISIL Ratings pioneered the concept of credit rating in India in 1987.
+Crisil Ratings pioneered the concept of credit rating in India in 1987.
 With a tradition of independence, analytical rigour and innovation, we set the standards in the credit rating business.
 We rate the entire range of debt instruments, such as, bank loans, certificates of deposit, commercial paper, non-convertible / convertible / partially convertible bonds and debentures, perpetual bonds, bank hybrid capital instruments, asset-backed and mortgage-backed securities, partial guarantees and other structured debt instruments.
-We have rated over 33,000 large and mid-scale corporates and financial institutions.
+We have rated over 35,000 large and mid-scale corporates and financial institutions.
 We have also instituted several innovations in India in the rating business, including rating municipal bonds, partially guaranteed instruments and infrastructure investment trusts (InvITs).

-CRISIL Ratings Limited ("CRISIL Ratings") is a wholly-owned subsidiary of CRISIL Limited ("CRISIL").
-CRISIL Ratings Limited is registered in India as a credit rating agency with the Securities and Exchange Board of India ("SEBI").
+Crisil Ratings Limited ("Crisil Ratings") is a wholly-owned subsidiary of Crisil Limited ("Crisil").
+Crisil Ratings Limited is registered in India as a credit rating agency with the Securities and Exchange Board of India ("SEBI").